-▶ Clean up all spills immediately Avoid breathing dust and contact with skin and eyes. ▶ Wear protective clothing, gloves, safety glasses and dust respirator. ▶ Use dry clean up procedures and avoid generating dust.
-Minor Spills Sweep up, shovel up or ▶ Vacuum up (consider explosion-proof machines designed to be grounded during storage and use). ▶ Place spilled material in clean, dry, sealable, labelled container.
-Moderate hazard • CAUTION: Advise personnel in area.
+Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
+Avoid contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Use dry clean up procedures and avoid generating dust.
+Place in a suitable, labelled container for waste disposal.
+Major Spills Moderate hazard.
+CAUTION: Advise personnel in area.
 Alert Emergency Services and tell them location and nature of hazard.
-Control personal contact by wearing protective clothing. ▶ Prevent, by any means available, spillage from entering drains or water courses.
-Major Spills • Recover product wherever possible. • IF DRY: Use dry clean up procedures and avoid generating dust.
+Control personal contact by wearing protective clothing.
+Prevent, by any means available, spillage from entering drains or water courses.
+Recover product wherever possible.
+IF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
 IF WET: Vacuum/shovel up and place in labelled containers for disposal.
 ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
 If contamination of drains or waterways occurs, advise Emergency Services.